Dabbling in Jet Lag

 Best Things to Do in Paris in Summer Guide

-2. Enjoy the Open-air Street Art Gallery on Boulevard 13
+2. Explore the Open-air Street Art Gallery on Boulevard 13

 Since its debut in 2009, the Boulevard Paris 13 open-air street art gallery has been attracting major urban artists from around the world.
 In fact, it offers one of the most impressive collections of street art in the city.
+Here you’ll see gigantic hand-painted murals on the sides of apartment complexes, buildings, and metro stations.
 And, as the name suggests, you can find this free open-air gallery in the 13th arrondissement.
 It’s not only a great outdoor activity to do in Paris, but it’s also away from the crowds.
 For a map detailing the location and description of each piece of artwork, click here.

 Closest Metro Station: Nationale (Line 6)